Best Online Nursing Programs in Nebraska (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online nursing degree in Nebraska offers a flexible path to a high-demand career.
-Nebraska salaries are approximately 1.9% higher than the national average for nursing roles.
+Nebraska offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Nebraska students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online nursing programs and are ranked based on affordability, graduation rates, and student outcomes in Nebraska.